 - Take a cruise.
-Cruise ships are a unique bachelor party options suitable for everyone in your bachelor party thanks to a bevy of entertaining options like bars, casinos, and pool decks.
+Cruise ships are a unique bachelor party option suitable for everyone in your bachelor party thanks to a bevy of entertaining options like bars, casinos, and pool decks.

 - Visit the Kentucky Bourbon Trail.
 For those bourbon-drinking, the area surrounding Louisville is a must-go.
-Take a bus tour of popular bourbon distilleries—without haveing to worry about a designated driver.
+Take a bus tour of popular bourbon distilleries—without having to worry about a designated driver.